jbi35/CarND-Behavioral-Cloning/README.md

 #### 3. Submssion code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
-The python generator is implemented in the file ImageProcessor along with some other preprocessing functions.
+The python generator is implemented in the file ImageProcessor along with some other preprocessing functions to e.g. crop the images and augment the training data.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network with five convolutional layers and 3 fully connected layers as described in this [paper](https://arxiv.org/abs/1604.07316).
 Before the data is passed to the first convolutional layer, the images are normalized using Keras lambda layer.
 The model uses [ELU layers](https://arxiv.org/abs/1511.07289) to introduce nonlinearity, which turned out to work better than RELU activations.

 The model is best summarized by its Keras code: